 What Can You Build with This?

-Of course, any company with large volumes of geo-temporal data will have their own demands and opportunities from that data.
+Any company with large volumes of geo-temporal data will have their own demands and opportunities from that data.
 Customers are using Kinetica for mapping infrastructure, for logistics, for customer research, and more.